Intilery/intilery.github.io/docs/sdk/android-faq.md

 </dependency>
 ```

-## How big is the Intielry SDK?
+## How big is the Intilery SDK?

-The core Intielry SDK is extremely lightweight!
+The core Intilery SDK is extremely lightweight!
 It contains just under 1k methods, the JAR weighs in at 123kb and the dex size is 113kb.

 ## How can I swap out debugging and production keys?